mrash/afl-cve/README.md

 acknowledge AFL in some form (twitter post, afl-users mailing list, etc.) when it finds a bug, and `afl-cve` attempts to track this more formally.

+Also, the `afl-fuzz` website does a great job of tracking *bugs* found by AFL.
+But not all bugs get assigned a CVE, and hence there is a need to specifically track those that do because having a CVE is at least a tacit acknowledgment of potential exploitability.
+So, the bugs AFL has found are therefore frequently *important* for anyone concerned about security.

 ## Fuzzing Revisited
 AFL has discovered a huge number of bugs in all sorts of projects from compilers to image processing libraries.
-Many of these bugs have been assigned a CVE number, and this is at least a tacit acknowledgment of potential exploitability.
-So, the bugs AFL has found are therefore frequently *important* for anyone concerned about security.
 AFL seems to be succeeding where other fuzzers have failed, or at least not been generally embraced or made operational by the security community for whatever reason.
 Another way to see this is to try to determine which fuzzer has the most CVE's.
 Is there a different fuzzing project that comes close to AFL in terms of the number of vulnerabilities found?
 It would be instructive to see which fuzzer comes in second place and by how much.

 ## The Vulnerabilities